 Support unit

 Our school's Support Unit provides specialist and intensive support for eligible students with a diagnosed intellectual disability or Autism Spectrum.
-The class sizes in our Support Unit classes are smaller than in mainstream classes because of the students’ higher needs.

 The Support Unit operates as part of our Collaborative Classrooms initiative.